April 19, 2013

 While never making vegetarianism a requirement of the faith, White counseled Adventists to take the suffering of animals into consideration when making dietary choices.

-"The intelligence displayed by many dumb animals approaches so closely to human intelligence that it is a mystery," White wrote.
-"The animals see and hear and love and fear and suffer.
+White further observed, "The intelligence displayed by many dumb animals approaches so closely to human intelligence that it is a mystery....The animals see and hear and love and fear and suffer.
 They use their organs far more faithfully than many human beings use theirs.
 They manifest sympathy and tenderness toward their companions in suffering.
 Many animals show an affection for those who have charge of them, far superior to the affection shown by some of the human race.
 They form attachments for man which are not broken without great suffering to them."

 --from Ellen G. White, Your Home and Health (Read Books, 2007), 121.

-Read more official and historical statements, plus contemporary references on our full Seventh-day Adventist Church PDF.
+You'll find more official and historical statements, plus contemporary references in our full Seventh-day Adventist Church PDF.